harding/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

   Subsequently, the channel between Bob and Carol is forced closed onchain.

-    After the 10 block expiry, there arises a situation that should not be common: Bob's node either spends using the refund condition but the transaction doesn't confirm, or he decides the cost of fees to claim the refund are higher than the value and doesn't create a spend.
+    After the 10-block expiry, there arises a situation that should not be common: Bob's node either spends using the refund condition but the transaction doesn't confirm, or he determines that the cost of fees to claim the refund are higher than the value and doesn't create a spend.
 Prior to this PR, Bob's node wouldn't create an offchain cancellation of the HTLC he received from Alice because that could